 By Lorena Williams | Forest Service

-For information on current fire restrictions, conditions and recreation opportunities on the San Juan National Forest, call (970) 247-4874.
+For information on current conditions and recreation opportunities on the San Juan National Forest, call (970) 247-4874 or visit the forest website.